 What is Chrome Software Reporter Tool?

-The Software Reporter tool is a legitimate part of the Google Chrome browser and not a virus or malware program trying to steal data or cause damage on your computer.
+The Software Reporter tool is a legitimate part of Google Chrome browser and not a virus or malware program trying to steal data or cause damage on your computer.

-Most users become aware about the presence of the Software Reporter tool on their computers only when the Chrome browser comes up with “Software Reporter Tool” has stopped working error.
+In most cases, users become aware about the presence of Software Reporter tool on their computer only when Chrome browser comes up with Software Reporter Tool has stopped working error message.

 In earlier versions of Chrome (Chrome V110 and earlier) the Software Reporter Tool supported Chrome Cleanup Tool by monitoring the computer for harmful software and unsafe system settings.